The Endocannabinoid System

 How can one plant do so much for so many people?!?

-The answer lies beneath your skin deep down in your nerves, and The Hemp Community would like to share about the part of your body that reacts to the cannabis plant and its many products.
+The Hemp Community would like to share about the part of your body that uses CBD

-It is not a coincidence that humans gravitate towards hemp and cannabis because they have been part of our species’ shared history for tens of thousands of years.
+It is not a coincidence that humans seek out hemp and cannabis; these plants have been part of our shared history for tens of thousands of years.

 On this page we would like to try and explain a little bit of the science that makes cannabis work.